The Grande Provence The Amphora

 The wine is fresh and extremely aromatic.
 Upfront flavours of mandarin and citrus on the nose complemented by hints of perfume from the Muscat, carry through beautifully onto the palate.
 This is an elegant and complex wine with integrated layers of texture and spice.

-SERVING SUGGESTION: Decant 30 minutes before serving, enjoy this wine slightly chilled.
+SERVING SUGGESTION: Decant 30 minutes before serving and enjoy slightly chilled.